einar-hjortdal/peony/README.md

 servers.
 BLOBs are uploaded from the Admin frontend (such as images and documents) are stored on a central BLOB server.

-The Storefront API routes are all prefixed with `/storefront`, while the Admin API routes are all prefixed with `/admin`.
+The Store API routes are all prefixed with `/store/`, while the Admin API routes are all prefixed with `/admin/`.

 ### Environment variables